Cirkit Designer Logo

 1. Hardware Setup:

-• Insert a valid SIM card into the SIM card slot.
+• Insert a micro-SIM card into the SIM card slot on the HAT.

-• Power the Raspberry Pi and ensure the module is receiving 5V power.
+• Power the Raspberry Pi and ensure the HAT is properly powered.

 2. Software Setup:

-• Install the required drivers and libraries for the SIM7600 module on the Raspberry Pi.
+• Install the required drivers and libraries for the SIM7600 module.

 • Configure the UART interface on the Raspberry Pi by enabling the serial port in the Raspberry Pi configuration menu.

-• Use AT commands to communicate with the module for tasks such as sending SMS, establishing a data connection, or retrieving GPS data.
+• Use AT commands to communicate with the module for tasks like sending SMS, making calls, or accessing GPS data.

 #include <SoftwareSerial.h>